 Forget what the products can’t do, guys.
 Think about how they (make you) feel.Look at this beautiful logo.

-And if your “exeprience” is not as good as you thought (or you should expect for the price)… it’s your fault.
-It’s because you didn’t buy enough products to discover the joy of the seamless interaction that offers Apple’s ecosystem… So… buy more.
+And if your “exeprience” is not as good as you thought it would (or you should expect for the price)… it’s your fault.
+It’s because you didn’t buy enough products to discover the joy of the seamless interaction that offers Apple’s ecosystem.
+So, buy more.
 Buy to the point of not being able to get out of Apple’s walled garden anymore.